Policy Control - Differentiate, Control and Manage Network Resources

 Policy is a critical provider of network control and differentiation.
 It has enabled service providers to optimise finite network resources and categorise end users into segments.
 These segments are then allocated specific quota allowances and / or speed entitlements (throttle).
 The service characteristics: quota and speed, need to evolve smoothly and be finely-tuned over time as the users’ needs adjust.
 These characteristics also need to adjust in line with the finite capabilities of the network itself as it evolves.
 There is no point in a service provider over-promising and under-delivering but network resources can be optimised.

-In the past, “Policy” has become synonymous with “speed”, “quota allowances” “data limits”, “roaming control” (since roaming allowances can also be handled) as well as “speed boosts”, “service upgrades”, “shared data” and “anti-bill-shock” (since notifications of usage can be built in).
+Policy has become synonymous with “speed”, “quota allowances” “data limits”, “roaming control” (since roaming allowances can also be handled) as well as “speed boosts”, “service upgrades”, “shared data” and “anti-bill-shock” (since notifications of usage can be built in).

 Benefits of Policy